evidentsystems/SutilStarter/README.md

 # F Sharp [Fable](https://fable.io/) [Sutil](https://davedawkins.github.io/Sutil/) Starter featuring [Vite](https://vitejs.dev/) for faster builds and [Tailwind](https://tailwindcss.com/) styles.

-This is a small Fable app project so you can easily get started and add your own code progressively.
+This is a small Fable + Sutil app project based on the Fable Template so you can easily get started and add your own code progressively.
 For more comprehensive templates [check this page](https://fable.io/docs/2-steps/your-first-fable-project.html).

 ## Requirements